 In this Product Launch Strategy blog series, Forward Vision Marketing’s Philip Sorrells shares the secret to a successful product launch.
 Topics include How to Ace Your Product Launch, Steps to Avoid a Product Launch Flop, Launch Your Product the Right Way, The Secret Sauce in Every Successful Product Launch, Messaging Around the Buyer’s Journey, and Being the Hero in a Flawless Product Launch.

 Anyone who has been involved in a failed product launch will tell you it isn’t a pretty sight.
 Research indicates that anywhere from 33% to 48% of new product launches fail to meet their targeted goals.
 Among technology companies, around 42% of product launches fail.

-A carefully crafted product launch must be the centerpiece of any new product rollout.
+Carefully crafted Product launch strategies must be the centerpiece of any new product rollout.
 As Etsy Co-Founder Rob Kalin put it, “The last 10% it takes to launch something takes as much energy as the first 90%.”

-Keep these two basic tenets in mind when planning a launch:
+Keep these two basic tenets in mind when planning a product launch:

 - The market is where mistakes start and cascade through everything else you do.
 If you get the market wrong, nothing else do has much chance of saving your efforts.

 Among the mistakes you can make is being unclear or aiming at the wrong audience.
 You must have an accurate, sharply defined target market.
 You may think a prospective buyer is in one group only to find later you were wrong, that the buyer is actually just an influencer.